 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard of “drop-in” replacements for R22.
 We strongly advocate against this route.
 Normally a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this feels like an easy solution.
 It often costs the homeowner more money, and almost always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is referring to retrofitting a system, which when done properly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
 In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
 If this critical step is avoided, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
+If you insist on exploring drop-ins, then consult with an HVAC specialist to determine your best replacement refrigerant.

 Your manufacturer will typically not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
 It’s usually just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.